 Dr Kylie Stephen

-Dr Kylie Stephen is the Acting Executive Director of the Office for Women and Violence Prevention, Department of Justice and Attorney-General in Queensland.
+Dr Kylie Stephen is the Assistant Director-General of Women’s Safety and Violence Prevention, Department of Justice and Attorney-General in Queensland.

 Kylie’s early career focused on teaching and research in the fields of political science and gender politics.
 Kylie has since worked in policy, program and operational roles across a range of human service portfolios, including community services, child safety, community recovery and gender equality in both the United Kingdom and Queensland.